tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 #### -CleanManager
 	- Runs the Windows Disk Cleanup tool with the following options enabled:

-#### -Will do the following
+#### -CleanManager
-	- Runs the Windows Disk Cleanup tool:
+	- Runs the Windows Disk Cleanup tool
-	- Removes temp files in User profiles that are older than 30 days old.
+	- Removes temp files in User profiles that are older than 30 days old
-	- Removes temp files in system that are older than 30 days old.
+	- Removes temp files in system that are older than 30 days old

 You'll be prompted for confirmation at the beginning, and there will be a report at the end.